 Cluster particle property, which stores the

 cluster each particle has been assigned to.
-Cluster IDs range from 1 to N, where N
+Cluster IDs generated by the modifier range from 1 to N, where N

 is the number of clusters found by the modifier.

-The distance threshold up to which two particles are considered direct neighbors and assigned to the same cluster.
+The range up to which two particles are considered neighbors when the distance-based criterion is selected.

 If this option is active, the clustering algorithm is restricted to selected particles.
 Unselected particles will be treated as if they do not exist and will be assigned the cluster ID 0.

 Enables the sorting of clusters by size (in descending order).
 Cluster ID 1 will be the largest cluster, cluster ID 2 the second largest, and so on.